dmuratore/nutrient_explicit_phage_bacteria_games/README.md

 Please contact Daniel Muratore (dmuratore3@gatech.edu) for questions.
 ## Software Inforamtion
-All code generated using MATLAB vR2017a and R v 3.6.0 with igraph v 1.2.4 This code is distributed under [license]
+All code generated using MATLAB vR2017a and R v 3.6.0 with igraph v 1.2.4 This code is distributed under an MIT license (see LICENSE)

 #FOLDERS:
 Each folder contains an additional readme with further description of files.